 SEO and PPC management work together to help you dominate both the paid search and organic rankings.
-They both have pros and cons, but they work better together — here’s why (and how).
+They each have pros and cons, but they work better together — here’s why (and how).

 Here, you’ll find: